 Okay, you’re almost there.
-You now have a good understanding of investment terms, you’ve determined your asset allocation, and you’ve opened an account somewhere (or you just plan to use your 401(k)).
+You now have determined your asset allocation, and you’ve opened an account somewhere (or you just plan to use your 401(k)).
 Now it’s time to pick those investments.

 I recommend keeping a broad mix of investments, but do what suits your investment plan the best.
 Your options will be rather limited with a 401(k), but the main things you want to look for are:

 - The expense ratio – Is there a similar option that’s cheaper?